WBOP: Format flip - 2010

-In February 2010, WBOP began stunting by playing a mix of Country and Hot Adult Contemporary, with a new Hot Adult Contemporary format to follow.
+In February 2010, WBOP began stunting by playing a mix of country and Hot Adult Contemporary, with a new Hot Adult Contemporary format to follow.

-The station would continue to use the branding "Rebel 95.5".
+The station continued to use the branding "Rebel 95.5".
 At midnight on February 26, 2010, WBOP officially dropped "Rockin'" Country for Hot Adult Contemporary and began using the branding "My 95.5; New music all day" and then changed the slogan to "The Valley's Alternative" in late 2011.

 Format flips - 2012

-At midnight, on March 1, 2012, WBOP switched from a Hot Adult Contemporary format to Sports as "95-5 The Zone".
+At midnight, on March 1, 2012, WBOP switched from a Hot Adult Contemporary format to sports as "95-5 The Zone".

 At midnight, on November 27, 2012, WBOP changed the format again from Sports to Adult Contemporary under the branding "95-5 WBOP; Today's Hits and Yesterday's Favorites".
 WBOP picked up programming from the Hits & Favorites network from Cumulus Media Networks.

-On December 31, 2012, WBOP and seven other properties were sold by Vox Radio to Gamma Broadcasting, LLC at a purchase price of $4,403,500.
+On December 31, 2012, WBOP and seven other properties were sold by Vox Radio to Gamma Broadcasting, LLC for US$4,403,500.

 Format flip - 2015

-Effective August 31, 2015, Gamma consummated their donation of WBOP to Liberty University and started simulcasting WRVL's Contemporary Christian format in Lynchburg, Virginia on September 1 as "The Journey".
+From August 31, 2015, Gamma consummated their donation of WBOP to Liberty University and started simulcasting WRVL's Contemporary Christian format in Lynchburg, Virginia on September 1 as "The Journey".